rosenloecher-it/enocean-mqtt-bridge/docs/eltako_fsb61.md

 - Calulates postions based on driving times.
 - Seeks to concrete position.
 When no position is known, the shutter calibates itself
   via long drives to the upper or lower end.
-- 90% is es special position: The lower shutter edge is hiding the window/door, but the it is not really shut down, so that there are still gaps between the blades.
+- 90% is es special position: The lower shutter edge is hiding the window/door, but it is not really shut down, so that there are still gaps between the blades.
   - 0% - 90%: This range is called "driving".
 See configuration.
   - 90% - 100%: This range is called "rolling".
 See configuration.